 8. A MAP of the space marking where your project would ideally be placed.
-You can download this map from the “Our New Home” section of our website.
+You can download this map from the “Our Space” section of our website under "Information."

 Artists involved in exhibitions are responsible for the execution and installation of their own artwork.
 Artists should understand that they are responsible for delivering their work to the gallery, installing and de-installing their work.
 Smack Mellon does not have a full time staff of preparators.
 Smack Mellon staff can assist in installation of work requiring a bucket lift or special mounting, when arranged in advance.
 Our staff may also assist artists with installation of other complicated projects but will not be involved in helping the artist to build their work on site.